WORLD WAR II

 Between Shades of Gray by Ruta Sepetyz

-This novel tackles Joseph Stalin's reign of terror.
+This historical novel tackles Joseph Stalin's reign of terror.
 On June 14th, 1941, Soviet officers arrest 15-year-old Lina, her younger brother and her mother and deport them from Lithuania to Siberia.
 They work at a frigid gulag for eight months-hungry, filthy and brutalized by Soviet officers-before being taken to the Siberian Arctic and left without shelter.
 Lina doesn't know the breadth of Stalin's mass deportations of Baltic citizens, but she hears scraps of discussion about politics and World War II.
 Cold, starvation, exhaustion and disease claim countless victims.
 Lina sketches urgently, passing her drawings along to other deportees, hoping they'll reach Papa in a Soviet prison.
-Brief flashbacks eventually reveal why the repressive, deadly regime targeted this family.

 Book Thief by Markus Zuzak